TelegraphCreative/abodu-fed/site/content/pages/index.md

       type: how_its_delivered__list--item
       how_its_delivered__list--item__icon: 2_week_install
       how_its_delivered__list--item__heading: '2-Week Install'
       how_its_delivered__list--item__copy: 'If you''re in one of our pilot locations where we''ve launched our proprietary permitting process, we can get you a permit in a matter of hours instead of months.
-In your backyard in less than 2 weeks, guaranteed.'
+In your backyard for less than 2 weeks, guaranteed.'
       '#hidden': false
     -
       type: how_its_delivered__list--item